 And the Dred Scott case — where a Black man unsuccessfully sued for the freedom of himself and his family — was another arrow in Lincoln’s quiver.
 The contention that slavery could not be excluded from a state or territory enraged abolitionists across the nation, but Lincoln’s comments were equally inflammatory.

-Where Douglass sought a compromise, Lincoln in essence declared that a line had to be drawn in the sand.
+Where Stephen A. Douglas sought a compromise, Lincoln in essence declared that a line had to be drawn in the sand.

 The Racist Becomes a Champion for Freedom

 Throughout the 1850s, Lincoln had doubted the prospects of civil war, and his supporters rejected claims that his election would incite secession.
 Though he lost the election (but won the popular vote), when reviewed one hundred and fifty years later, the 1858 debates demonstrate quite a few paradoxes in Lincoln’s character.
 We idolize Lincoln for the Emancipation Proclamation, but the truth is that this executive order was not issued for ethical reasons.